threefoldtech/info_grid/src/3bot/3bot_why.md

 Any existing web framework can be used to create the experiences.

 The 3Bot technology also makes use of the zero-knowledge quantum safe storage system which is 100% private per instance and where storage is distributed over multiple 3Nodes.
-Each 3Bot goes through quantum safe storage system layered by the 3Nodes, the latter which provide compute, storage and newtork units.
+Each 3Bot goes through quantum safe storage system layered by the 3Nodes, the latter which provide compute, storage and network units.

 Each 3Bot talks directly to the other 3Bots using a shortest path performer to increase efficiency.
 This keeps information flow local and provides for a greener Internet experience.
 It also improves security, performance and privacy.
 The communication between 3Bots do not require any SSL key exchange.